Statistics for Unimodal Sequences: Conditioned Boltzmann model

 By conditioning $\mathbf{Q}_q$ on the event ${\rm PK}=m$, we do gain tractable expressions for the individual probabilities of $X_{k}^{[L]}=\ell$, and we can use the full power of Fristedt's techniques in \cite{F}.
 Furthermore - and most importantly - we can do this uniformly for $m$ in the contributing range, and thus we are able to piece together the local distributions to obtain our global results.
+We conclude this section with Proposition \ref{P:W_ncondition}, a direct analogue of Proposition \ref{P:Fristedt4.6}.

 We do the analogous thing for strongly unimodal sequences, setting